isomorphicdude/Braids/README.md

 ## 2.1 The Super Summit Set

 We define the *super summit set* of a word $\omega$ as the subset with maximal $\inf$ and minimal $\sup$ w.r.t the partial ordering introduced by Morton et al. This subset is unique w.r.t. the conjugacy class of a braid, thus we can compute this set given two words.

+We remark here that the algorithm is $\mathcal{O}(\exp(|\omega|))$.

 The algorithm is described below:

 -

+## 2.2 Application  in Cryptography

+We note an application of the conjugacy algorithm being exponential.

 ## 3.0 Non-minimal Braid (for interest)